hl7au/au-fhir-base/input/intro-notes/StructureDefinition-au-patient-intro.md

   - *[I/They] use a different term (please specify)*  may be represented by sending only text and no code, see example [Patient/example7](Patient-example7.html)
   - *Prefer not to answer* may be represented by sending the code "asked-declined", see example [Patient/example0](Patient-example0.html)
   - *Not stated or inadequately described* may be represented by the code "unknown"
+- When exchanging concepts of sex or gender, refer to the guidance in the [Gender Harmony Implementation Guide](http://hl7.org/xprod/ig/uv/gender-harmony/).
 - Need for an interpreter service can be represented with the [interpreterRequired extension](http://hl7.org/fhir/R4/extension-patient-interpreterrequired.html) set to "true"
   - If the language for interpreter service is known, the language is included in `Patient.communication.language` and `Patient.communication.preferred` is set to "true".
   - If `Patient.communication.preferred` has not been included, or is set to "false", systems should understand this as the language for the interpreter service is not known.